how do I get my angelfish to breed?

 Diet and Feeding

-• Flake or pellet fish food
+• Flake or pellet fish food.

-• Chopped veggies, such as cucumber or peas
+• Chopped veggies, such as cucumber or peas.

-• Dried or live bloodworms
+• Dried or live bloodworms.

-• Brine shrimp
+• Brine shrimp.

-• Mysis shrimp
+• Mysis shrimp.

-Make sure that you remove any uneaten food 3 to 5 minutes after feeding them.
 You should always feed adults 2-3 times a day.
-You should also rotate their daily diet.
-If you’ve fed them brine shrimp one day, try chopped veggies the next.
+You should also rotate the daily diet.
+If you’ve provided them with brine shrimp one day, try chopped veggies the next.

 best way to breed angelfish